MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues.md

 * Create a Kubernetes cluster
 * Scale the cluster to more than 2 nodes
 * Use kubectl delete node <node-name> to delete a node
 * Run kubectl get nodes.
-The removed node does is not listed in the output
+The removed node is not listed in the output
 * Open a PowerShell Admin Window
 * Run get-vm, The removed node is still listed